Whether indie or AAA, roguelike or linear, the best deckbuilding games come in all shapes and sizes.

 Platforms: Windows, Mac, Linux

-Throwing co-op into the mix, the game allows up to four players to band together and choose from 11 characters with unique starter decks and game-changing abilities.
+Throwing co-op into the mix, it sees 1-4 players banding together and choosing from 11 characters with unique starter decks and abilities.

 These cover a wide range of fantasy archetypes along with some more unconventional heroes with clever playstyles that can synergize with teammates.

-Gordian Quest is another deck builder currently in Steam Early Access that shares some similarities with other games on this list while differentiating itself in a number of ways.
+Gordian Quest is another deckbuilder that shares many similarities with other entries on this list while differentiating itself in a few notable ways.

-The first is a greater emphasis on positioning, with certain cards having special effects that become activated whenever your character is placed onto a specific spot on the battlefield.
+The first is a greater emphasis on positioning, with certain cards having special effects activate whenever your character enters a specific zone on the battlefield.

 Additionally, the game has you controlling multiple characters with their own decks and level progression instead of just one.